-- For the election of directors, the two nominees receiving the most "For" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
-Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal 2, the ratification of the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2014, must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter.
+- For the election of a Class II director, the nominee receiving the most "For" votes from the holders of shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
+Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal 2, the ratification of the selection of Ernst & Young LLP as the Company's independent registered public accounting firm for its fiscal year ending December 31, 2015, must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on the matter.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes, if any, will have no effect.